 SAMHSA funds groups lobbying to prevent mentally ill from being treated until after they become ‘danger to self or others’

-SAMHSA’s 600 person staff does not include a a medical doctor specializing in mental illness and only one on substance abuse.
+SAMHSA’s 600 person staff only includes one medical doctor specializing in mental illness.

 SAMHSA encourages states to spend a portion of their $2 billion in block grants on preventing mental illness when we do not know how to prevent mental illness.